 Very many more people use cannabis than any other prohibited drug and the vast, vast majority do so without harm with many deriving great pleasure and other benefits from doing so.

-It is a totally naturally occurring substance.
-This naturalness doesn’t of course imply that it is harmless or in some mystical way “good”, but it does mean that like all the other things around us that are a part of the natural world, it is one of those things we have no choice but to learn how to live with, it is not in the gift of mankind to prevent.
+Cannabis is a totally naturally occurring substance.
+This naturalness doesn’t of course imply that it is harmless or in some mystical way “good”, but it does mean that like all the other things around us that are a part of the natural world, it is one of those things we have no choice but to learn how to live with, it is not in the gift of mankind to prevent a plant.

-It is not a new substance – we have over 5,000 years of recorded experience of cannabis, indeed we know that it has a multitude of uses in the medical and industrial fields, as well as the recreational and spiritual uses politicians find so hard to accept.
+Cannabis is not a new substance – we have over 5,000 years of recorded experience of it, indeed we know that it has a multitude of uses in the medical and industrial fields, as well as the recreational and spiritual uses politicians find so hard to accept.

 None of the above applies to SCRAs which is why we wish to expose the nature of these synthetic chemical imitations.

-What has happened in recent years is that the understanding of what makes drugs work has enabled new compounds to be created and manufactured industrially which more or less do the same sort of things in the brain as “real” drugs.
+What happened is that the understanding of what makes drugs work has enabled new compounds to be created and manufactured industrially which more or less do the same sort of things in the brain as “real” drugs.

 When the drugs law – the “Misuse of Drugs Act 1971” – was written forty odd years ago, no-one had considered the possibility that such chemicals could be made, nor that a huge demand would have been created for the prohibited drugs, but that is what has happened and a whole industry has been developed to do just that, subsidised by the distorted economics created by prohibition.